 You've already won the cup in 1992 and 2004 with Hertha II and in 2020 with Altglienicke.
 What do you possibly do differently in a final than in a league match?
 Do you have a secret recipe for cup success?

 There's no real secret recipe.
 There have also been times and finals when we haven't won.
 So it is by no means the case that there is a particular secret.
 Basically, the preparation for a final is similar to any other game.
 But of course a final is a special situation: a final where the trophy is at stake - no matter which one - is always exciting, it's always exciting.
 It's something else because there's a decision on the final day.
-And that's exactly what makes the cup so appealing: There's always a winner at the end.
+And that's exactly what makes the cup so appealing: There is always a winner at the end.
 I personally find that very exciting and it's also a lot of fun.

 As part of the Media Day, the BFV conducted interviews with both final coaches at the Wannsee Sports School.
 Karsten Heine was first in line.
 Photo: Sandra Ritschel